pskliff/21-week-of-algos/pskliff/Log.md

 Actually failed interview

 Thoughts:
-**Special attention**
+**Special attention:**
- task 1 has beautiful solution
+  task 1 — has beautiful solution
- task 6 it was hard to solve without some Stas's help task 9 had to get some knowledge about trie
+  task 6 — it was hard to solve without some Stas's help
+  task 9 — had to get some knowledge about trie

 Link to work: [Link to work](https://github.com/pskliff/21-weeks-of-algos/tree/master/pskliff/week5)